Large deviations and the emergence of a logarithmic delay in a nonlocal linearised Fisher-KPP equation: Proofs of the main results

 \begin{proof}

 Let $0<a<b<\alpha$ and let $\chi=-\frac{1}{2}\sup_{y\in\cro{a,b}}g(y)$.
-Then, by Lemma \ref{lem:alpha}, $\chi$ is positive.
-From Lemma \ref{lem:est_psum} and the fact that $m(t)=o(\sqrt{t})$, we deduce that the first point holds for this value of $\chi$.
-The same reasoning is valid for the second point too.
-Now we prove the third and fourth point, which are more involved due to the equality $g(\alpha)=0$.
+Then, by Lemma~\ref{lem:alpha}, $\chi$ is positive.
+From Lemma~\ref{lem:est_psum} and the fact that $m(t)=o(\sqrt{t})$, we deduce that the first point holds for this value of $\chi$.
+The same reasoning is valid for the second point as well.
+Now we prove the third point, which is more involved due to the equality $g(\alpha)=0$.